shigon255/AI_Final_Auto_Aiming/README.md

 + There're also some parameter that might affect the accuracy of the system.
 Detail of parameters will be described below.

 ## How to control
-+ Press W key, your mouse will move to the detected object on images automatically.
-+ Press R key, your mouse in FPS game(Since the mouse position will be at the middle of the screen) will move to the detected object automatically.
++ Click the right mouse button, the mouse will move toward the object(if detected) automatically.
 + Press Ctrl + C to terminate the program.

 ## Models
 + Currently, models of yolov5 and yolov8 by different training hyper parameters is available in "models" directory.
 + For yolov5 and yolov8, you can use default model that is already in each directories, or you can choose different models from "models" or models trained by yourself.
 Just replace "best.pt" in the yolov5 and yolov8 directory with the model you want.
 + For retinanet, unfortunately,  the size of model is too large to upload to github repo.
 We provide a [link](https://drive.google.com/drive/folders/19SnXHvO3bah2VFTYwys-7Q9WShWE9VTo?usp=sharing) to google drive that contain every models we train, including retinanet models.
 You can replace "model_final.pt" in retinanet directory with the model you want.
-  + Please use NYCU account to view the link.
+  + Please view the link with NYCU account.

 ## Parameters